-Additionally the base rent for these tenancies can be subject to fixed periodic increases of up to 5% at the rent review date.
-The rent review date is typically every 5 years from the lease start or renewal.
+Additionally the base rent for the Katoomba Marketplace Woolworths tenancy is subject to fixed periodic increases of 5% every five years.

 All leases the Fund has with Woolworths Limited include provision for additional rent in the form of sales turnover rent.
 Where sales turnover rent applies, it is payable annually in arrears where the sum of the initial rent and the turnover rent percentage amount for a year exceeds the sum of the base rent.
-No turnover rent has been received or was paid or is payable by Woolworths Limited for the period ended 30 June 2018.
+No turnover rent has been received or was paid or is payable by Woolworths Limited for the period ended 30 June 2019.